slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "The job of a scientist is to listen carefully to nature, not to tell nature how to behave."
 -- Pedro Domingos*

-> *"In science the credit goes to the man who convinces the world, not to the man to whom the idea first occurs."
--- Sir William Osler*

-> *"Progress in science comes when experiments contradict theory." (...)
-"We must be careful not to believe things simply because we want them to be true.
-No one can fool you as easily as you can fool yourself." (...)
-"You should, in science, believe logic and arguments, carefully drawn, and not authorities."
--- proffeynman@x*